Dollar recedes from four-month highs as risk appetite improves

 By Karen Brettell

-NEW YORK, Feb 11 (Reuters) - The dollar retreated from a four-month high against the euro on Tuesday as risk appetite improved, following a weeklong rally as investors chased higher returns in the United States.
+NEW YORK, Feb 11 (Reuters) - The dollar retreated from a four-month high against the euro on Tuesday as risk appetite improved after a weeklong rally helped by a safe-haven bid fueled by fears over China's coronavirus outbreak.

-The S&P 500 .SPX and the Nasdaq .IXIC opened at all-time highs on Tuesday after China's foremost medical adviser on the coronavirus outbreak said the epidemic may peak this month. .N
+The S&P 500 and the Nasdaq indexes scaled new highs as investors took heart from remarks by a top Chinese health adviser that the outbreak may be peaking. .N

-The death toll in mainland China from the outbreak climbed past 1,000 on Tuesday, but the number of new confirmed cases fell.
+The coronavirus outbreak in China may be over by April, the country's senior medical adviser said, even as deaths surpassed 1,000 and the World Health Organization (WHO) warned of a global threat potentially worse than terrorism.

 "There’s been a bit of a disjoint with the way the equity market has been trading in the last couple of sessions and the way the FX markets have been moving, and I think to some degree we’re seeing a bit of catchup on the FX side of things," said Bipan Rai, North American head of FX strategy at CIBC Capital Markets in Toronto.